 The Complainant has, to the satisfaction of the Panel, shown the disputed domain name has been registered and is being used in bad faith (within the meaning of paragraph 4(a)(iii) of the Policy).

-As far as registration in bad faith is concerned, given the reputation of the Complainant's trademark and the fact that the Disputed domain name fully incorporates this trademark (even in a misspelled way), it is quite evident that, at the time of the registration of the Disputed domain name, the Respondent was well aware of the Complainant's trademark.
-The registration as domain name of a third party's well-known trademark with full knowledge of the fact that the rights over this trademark belong to a third party amounts to registration in bad faith.
-With respect to use in bad faith, the Disputed domain name resolves to a parking website with commercial links.
-Such fraudulent use of a domain name can amount to use in bad faith in some circumstances, such as when the complainant's trademark has such a strong reputation that it is widely known, and when it is impossible to conceive any plausible actual or contemplated active use of the domain name by the Respondent that would not be illegitimate.
+As far as registration in bad faith is concerned, given the reputation of the Complainant's trademark and the fact that the disputed domain name fully incorporates this trademark (even in a misspelled way), it is quite evident that, at the time of the registration of the disputed domain name, the Respondent was well aware of the Complainant's trademark.
+The registration as domain name of a third party's well-known trademark with full knowledge of the fact that the rights over this trademark belong to a third-party amounts to registration in bad faith.

+With respect to use in bad faith, the disputed domain name resolves to an inactive website with the message "Launching Soon".
+Such non-use of a domain name can show bad faith under some circumstances, such as when the complainant's trademark has such a strong reputation that it is widely known, and when it is impossible to conceive any plausible actual or contemplated active use of the domain name by the Respondent that would not be illegitimate.
 This fact is to be combined with the full incorporation of the Complainant's reputable trademark in the disputed domain name.
 These are exactly the circumstances that apply in the case at issue.
-The trademark BOLLORE enjoys wide and extensive reputation.
-Thus, it is impossible to conceive any plausible active use of the Disputed domain name that would be legitimate.
+The trademark SAINT-GOBAIN enjoys wide and extensive reputation.
+Therefore, it is impossible to conceive any plausible active use of the disputed domain name that would be legitimate.
 This conclusion is further reinforced by the fraudulent creation of MX servers by the Respondent.
-Therefore the Panel finds it clear that the

-Disputed domain name was used in bad faith.
+Therefore, the Panel finds it clear that the disputed domain name was used in bad faith.

 For all circumstances mentioned above, the Panel is satisfied that also the third requirement under the Policy is satisfied.